 Students may elect to earn a double degree in Education at OSU.
-The student earns a primary or first degree in a content area such as English, Biology or Liberal Studies.
+The student earns a primary or first degree in a content area such as Human Development & Family Sciences, Biology or Liberal Studies.
 The double degree is earned by completing an additional 40 credits beyond the primary degree.
-Nine required credits of the double degree may be taken at LBCC.
-The classes are:

-ED 216 Purpose, Structure and Function of Education in a Democracy; ED 219 Multicultural Issues in Education; and ED 253 Learning Across the Lifespan (offered as needed).
+Six required credits of the double degree may be taken at LBCC; those classes are ED 216 Purpose, Structure and Function of Education in a Democracy, and ED 219 Multicultural Issues in Education.
+In addition, take ED101A/ED102A to earn credit for a K-12 classroom experience.